 Networking - Certificate

 The global use of computer technology has led to an ongoing demand for skilled technicians in all areas of computing.
 The Networking Certificate program prepares students for positions as network administrators and engineers by providing the knowledge required for certification by the network-industry leaders.
-All classes in this certificate transfer to HGTC's Associate in Applied Science in Computer Technology, Networking Emphasis degree program.
+All classes in this certificate transfer to HGTC's Associate in Applied Science in Network Systems Management Degree program.

 A network technician has the technical knowledge and ability to work as a network